Tonisko/ETS2_Tracker/README.md

 **NOTE:** This is only alpha version of tracker, therefore it can contain some bugs.

-This project has been also terminated due to lots of problems and lack of free time for development.
+This project has been also _temporarily_ terminated due to lots of problems and lack of free time for development.